 And, to piggyback off of the plan, is your list.
 Shopping without a list is like taking a road trip without a map.
 You need to know what you need and where you need to go.

-Sticking to your list ensures you get everything you need so you don’t have to make additional trips to the store.
+Sticking to your list ensures you get everything you need, so you don’t have to make additional trips to the store.
 All of those small trips waste time and fuel.
 You often will spend more as you pick up “extra” things you don’t need, or may need that one item that is no longer on sale.

 3. You aren’t stacking coupons with sales.

 Coupons are great.
 But, they work even better when you use coupons on items that are on sale.
-Learning how to use coupons in the right way is the key to big savings at the grocery store.
+Learning how to use coupons in the right way is the key to significant savings at the grocery store.

 4. You waste food.

-This is a biggie.
+Food waste is a biggie.
 According to the USDA, Americans throw away 30-40% of our food supply!
 Shocking – isn’t it!?!

 Make sure you purchase only the food you can consume for the week.
 Sure, you may find a great deal on a flat of strawberries, but if you don’t eat them all, they will spoil.
 That is money right into your trash can.